rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 ***Don't forget to assign your Pi-hole to your router's LAN DHCP!***

 ### 3. Add rules to your hosts file
+This workaround is similar to the "Deploy a DNS server on your LAN" section: you configure the external domain name of your preference (eg. remoteconnection.myowndomain.com or rustdesk.example.com) to resolves to the internal IP address of your Rustdesk server.
 This method is only recommended if you have a small number of devices and will only work when you connect from your internal network.
-This workaround essentially makes sure that the external domain name resolves to the internal IP address of your Rustdesk server.
 If you have many devices the DNS method is preferred.
 Otherwise you would have to manually do this on each device that needs access to the server.

 {{% notice warning %}}
 If this method is used on a portable device like a laptop, it will not be able to connect to the server when outside your LAN.